 What's the idea behind the "printing advisor" approach?

 Guoliang Zhu: To offer clients first-rate advice.
-We don't want to just carry out their pre-existing wishes - we want to show them alternatives, too.
+We don't want to just carry out their pre-existing wishes - we want to show their own customers, and we receive more demanding jobs," says Qi.
+The one-day training classes are very popular and have been held them alternatives, too.
 We recommend different paper or present options in printing and in postpress to them.
-More and more print jobs are being printed with water-based coating for instance.
-Not only does it feel better, it's also better for the environment, and our customers love it.
+More and more regularly three times a year since 2005. print jobs are being printed with water-based coating for instance.
+Networking Hot Spot: The Golf Course.
+Besides movable type Not only does it feel better, it's also better for the environment, and our customers love it. printing, gun powder, the compass and paper are probably the most